How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 Preparing a Reassuring Environment

-Creating a space where your greyhound feels protected first involves anticipating its sensory and physical needs.
-You play with light, textures, and sounds.
+Creating a space where your greyhound feels protected first means anticipating its sensory and physical needs.
+You play with light, textures, sounds.
 The idea: that it associates this place with a positive moment even in your absence.

 • Set up a cozy corner with an orthopedic basket adapted to its morphology.